SiliconLabs/bluetooth_applications/bluetooth_air_quality_monitor/README.md

 2. After the *sl_bt_evt_system_boot_id* event arrives, it sets up the security manager to bond with an iOS/Android device.
 Then, it starts advertising.

-3. Every time the timer expires, an Air quality monitor event handler retrieve and process the measured air quality data as described below:
+3. Every time the timer expires, an Air quality monitor event handler retrieves and processes the measured air quality data as described below:

     ![Flow diagram](images/timer_event.png)

-4. When the BTN0 button is pressed, the software checks the notification feature status, and buzzer state in accordance with the flowchart below:
+4. When the BTN0 button is pressed, the software checks the notification feature status, and buzzer state by the flowchart below:

     ![Flow diagram](images/btn0.png)